Blog / Remote Team Training

 Use supervised reps before full ownership

 Days 6 to 15 are for supervised repetitions.
-Pick one workflow that happens often enough to inspect: inbox triage twice per day, 25 CRM updates, 6 invoice follow-ups, 10 support ticket tags, or one weekly report.
-The assistant does the work.
-The manager reviews it before anything high-risk leaves the system.
+Pick one work process that happens often enough to inspect: inbox sorting twice per day, 25 CRM updates, 6 invoice follow-ups, 10 support ticket tags, or one weekly report.

 Atlassian's team playbook on roles and responsibilities is useful here because the training has to name who does, reviews, approves, and gets informed.
 For outsourcing, that might mean the assistant drafts the customer reply, the manager approves the first 20 replies, and the assistant sends only after the draft passes review.

 Keep the feedback short and specific: "This note is too vague because it does not name the next date.
 Rewrite it with the promised follow-up time."
-Or: "Good flag.
-This is a billing exception, so it goes to me before you reply."
-Two weeks of feedback like that beats a 60-minute lecture.

 Score the work with numbers the assistant can control

 By week 3, move from general feedback to a simple scorecard.
-Use 5 measures: volume completed, turnaround time, error rate, escalation quality, and SOP improvements.
-The numbers do not need to be fancy.
-They need to be visible every week.
+Use 5 measures: volume, turnaround time, error rate, escalation quality, and SOP improvements.

 A CRM assistant might own 125 record updates per week, 95% required-field completion, same-day escalation for missing data, and 2 suggested SOP fixes by Friday.
 A support assistant might tag 40 tickets a day, draft 10 replies, and send a daily list of blocked items by 4 p.m.